otevrenamesta/simplesamlphp-saml2-eidas/README.md

 }
 ```

-  - (4.a) Use this library to create signed AuthRequest
+  - (4.a) Use this library to create signed AuthRequest with eIDAS RequestedAttributes and SPType

 ```php
 use OMSAML2\OMSAML2;